function-store/FunctionStore_tools/README.md

 The state of some other components such as MIDI/OSC Maps get saved into your project folder for easy migration and future-proofing for updates.

-These can be turned off in the Custom Parameters of the toolkit.
+These can be turned on or off in the Custom Parameters of the toolkit, which you can also access by right-clicking the `fx` button in the toolbar.

 ## Custom Parameters

 At the base level of `FunctionStore_tools.tox` you can find some custom parameters that allow you to customize its functionalities on a broad scale.
 Should you want further customization, it is possible at the component level of each tool.

+> You can easily access these settings by right-clicking the `fx` button in the toolbar.

 ### Active tab